How to Enter and Exit Social Gatherings in Portugal

 Handing a gift to a Portuguese host upon arrival.
 Calling your gift a “coisinha” adds a layer of warmth and humility that simply saying “gift” lacks.

-As you step inside, the host will almost always ask if your journey was okay.
-They use the Simple Past (Pretérito Perfeito) because your arrival is a completed “snapshot.”
+As you step inside, the host frequently asks if your journey was okay.
+In these cases, they’ll use the Simple Past (Pretérito Perfeito) because your arrival is a completed action.

 If you need a conversational filler, complaining about traffic is a national pastime.
 Saying “O trânsito estava horrível” (The traffic was horrible) creates an instant bonding moment.